Artaud (album): Packaging

-The original album cover is notorious for its unique "irregular trapezoid" shape, featuring a green and yellow composition that alludes to a phrase written by Antonin Artaud 1937, which can be read in the record's booklet: "Are not green and yellow each of the opposite colors of death, green for resurrection and yellow for decomposition and decay?"
+The original album cover is notorious for its unique "irregular trapezoid" shape, featuring a green and yellow composition that alludes to a phrase written by Antonin Artaud in 1937, which can be read in the record's booklet: "Are not green and yellow each of the opposite colors of death, green for resurrection and yellow for decomposition and decay?"
 A small photograph of the poet appears in its right upper angle.
-Artaud's cover was based on a sketch by Spinetta and designed by Juan Gatti, a designer, photographer and plastic artist (who has later stood out for being the author of graphic designs related to Pedro Almodóvar's films), who also did the artwork of several other Argentine rock artists of the 1970s, such as Moris, Crucis, Pappo's Blues, La Pesada del Rock and Roll and Sui Generis.
+Artaud's cover was based on a sketch by Spinetta and designed by Juan Gatti, a designer, photographer and plastic artist (who has later stood out for being the author of graphic designs related to Pedro Almodóvar's films), who also did the artwork of several other Argentine rock artists of the 1970s, such as Moris, Crucis, Pappo's Blues, Billy Bond y La Pesada del Rock and Roll and Sui Generis.
 Gatti has said that the aim was to make "a disturbing and uncomfortable object, something that annoys", and has described it as a product of its time, when feelings of challenging the established were prevalent among the youth.
 He also recalled in 2013: "The album I think was more a conclusion of Luis that was super excited with Artaud and before the record we were already talking about him and other French poets.
 So it was normal for that record to come out. [...]
 We were in the present and what really interested us was having fun.
-Perhaps of all of us it was Luis who had the most cultural and perishable pretensions.

-Artaud contained a large booklet that also set it apart from other records; it was inspired by medical leaflets, something that has been likened to the album's aim at being a "remedy" to the French poet's writings.
+Perhaps of all of us it was Luis who had the most cultural and perishable pretensions.Artaud contained a large booklet that also set it apart from other records; it was inspired by medical leaflets, something that has been likened to the album's aim at being a "remedy" to the French poet's writings.
 Writing for the Argentine Rolling Stone in 2013, Fernando García considered the "arch-legendary star-shaped cover" to be a work of art, as it "breaks with the function of a design object" and "its geometry slowly pushes the record towards the margin of the useless, the unusable."
 He also reflected: "Perhaps Artaud, the cover, is a lost link between concrete art and pop art."
 In the album's entry of the magazine's 2007 list of the 100 Best Albums of Argentine Rock, Pablo Schanton analyzed the cover: